cl20813/A.I._Machine_Learning_Projects/imc/readme.md

 - $$d_1 = \frac{\log(S/K) + (r + \sigma^2 / 2) \cdot T}{\sigma \cdot \sqrt{T}}$$
 - $$d_2 = d_1 - \sigma \cdot \sqrt{T}$$

+## 📈 Implied Volatility and the Black-Scholes Model

+In real markets, we observe the **option price** (e.g., the price of a voucher), but we do **not** observe volatility directly.
+To estimate volatility, we **invert the Black-Scholes formula** to find the value of **σ (sigma)** that makes the model price match the market price.
+This estimated volatility is known as **implied volatility**.

+---

+## 🔍 Grid Search for Implied Volatility

+We perform a **grid search** over a range of volatility values (e.g., from `0.0001` to `5.0`).
+For each candidate volatility:

+1. Compute the **Black-Scholes price** using the current volatility.
+2. Compare the model price to the **observed market price**.
+3. Repeat until the model price is sufficiently close to the market price.

+---

 ---